Quickstart Guide

 tonk ps

-Shows running bundle servers.
+Shows currently running bundle servers.

 Usage: tonk ps [options]